 - In Sandy Mitchell's Ciaphas Cain novel Death or Glory, the orks have enslaved civilians.

-- In Dan Abnett's Gaunt's Ghosts novel Traitor General, the surviving inhabitants of Gereon have been enslaved to destroy its temples.
+- In Dan Abnett's Gaunt's Ghosts novel Traitor General, the surviving inhabitants of Gereon have been enslaved to destroy its Imperial temples.
+Later they were forced to work under excruciating conditions, and those who managed to live long enough to see the Imperial liberation became physical and emotional cripples.

-- In Edgar Rice Burroughs's Chessmen of Mars, the Reverse Mole who saves Gahan and Tara was a childhood friend of Gahan's, enslaved.
+- In Chessmen of Mars, the Reverse Mole who saves Gahan and Tara was a childhood friend of Gahan's, enslaved.

 - Tavia's Back Story in A Fighting Man Of Mars, though she was too young to remember.
 And also that of Tavan, a minor but significant character; John Carter frees him for his services and because he was obviously of noble birth gave him a place in the fleet.
 Plus, he turns out to be Tavia's father.